wevote/WeVoteServer/docs/ServerOAuth.md

 ```
 We have added a local domain `wevotedeveloper.com` (with a real SSL certificate, but not in the public DNS system) for the
 [Facebook Valid OAuth Redirect URIs](https://developers.facebook.com/apps/1097389196952441/fb-login/settings/),
 you need to add that domain to your 127.0.0.1 line in /etc/hosts.
-(This is also needed to run a local WebApp on your Mac for Sign In with Facebook and Twitter, but you will need to use the Safari browser).
+(This is also needed to run a local WebApp on your Mac for Sign In with Facebook and Twitter, but you will need to use the Safari browser instead of Chrome to test this).
 After the change:
 ```
     (venv2) stevepodell@StevesM1Dec2021 WeVoteServer % cat /etc/hosts
     ##